Lille, Belgium

 Lille ([ˈlɪlə]) is a municipality located in the Belgian Antwerp Province.
 The municipality comprises the towns of Lille, Gierle, Poederlee, and Wechelderzande.
 In 2021, Lille had a total population of 16,517.
-The total area is 59.40 km².
+The total area is 59.62 km².

-The Krawatencross is an annual cyclo-cross race held in Lille every February.
+The Krawatencross is an annual cyclo-cross race held in Lille in February.

+History

+The exact date when Lille was formed is not certain.
+What is certain is that the first mention of Lille as a municipality was in the year 1123.